 But how to compute the winner out of this table?
-This is where the Condorcet voting system innovates with a consensual method → voting analysis is based on duels between choices.
+This is where the Condorcet voting method innovates with a consensual method → voting analysis is based on duels between pairs of choices.

 Here are the duels between the choices, extracted from the table:

 - 35 voters prefer A > B and 40 (25 + 15) B > A (B wins against A)